august 6th - 8th

 Background check for volunteers:

-All camp volunteers must submit their information for a background check at this website: http://www.true-hire.com/NOMA Please complete as soon as possible to allow for processing.
+All registered camp volunteers must submit their information for a background check at this website: http://www.true-hire.com/NOMA Please complete as soon as possible to allow for processing.
 You will be provided a link to check on the status.
 There is no costs to volunteers.

-past sponsors
+pREVIOUS sponsors

 Note on donations and sponsorship: